Is DMD Hereditary? 6 Facts About Genetic Testing

 On myDMDcenter, the site for people with Duchenne muscular dystrophy and their loved ones, people come together to gain a new understanding of DMD and share their stories with others who understand life with DMD.

 Have you or a loved one undergone genetic testing for DMD?
+Do you have the DMD gene?
 Share your experiences in the comments below.

 All updates must be accompanied by text or a picture.